Demo-Smart-Factory-Concordia-University/MTCAdapterRelay/README.md

 The MTCAdapterRelay is a small Python library desinged to work together with the [MTConnect cpp agent](https://github.com/mtconnect/cppagent).

 ## Usage
-Two classes need to be defined: an MTCAdapterRelayHandler class and a MTCAdapterRelay.
+Two classes need to be defined: an `MTCAdapterRelayHandler` and a `MTCAdapterRelay` class.

 ### MTCAdapterRelayHandler
-The MTCAdapterRelayHandler is responsible to define the proper parameters for communicating with the device over the serial port.
+The `MTCAdapterRelayHandler` is responsible to define the proper parameters for communicating with the device over the serial port.

 At minimum the 'serial_port' attribute must be defined.
 It is the name of the Linux device file